ric2b/Vivaldi-browser/chromium/docs/ozone_overview.md

   invoke `PlatformWindowDelegate::DispatchEvent` to dispatch each event.
 * Write a subclass of `SurfaceFactoryOzone` that handles allocating accelerated surfaces.
 I'll call this `SurfaceFactoryOzoneImpl`.
-* Write a subclass of `CursorFactoryOzone` to manage cursors, or use the `BitmapCursorFactoryOzone` implementation if only bitmap cursors need to be supported.
+* Write a subclass of `CursorFactory` to manage cursors, or use the `BitmapCursorFactoryOzone` implementation if only bitmap cursors need to be supported.
 * Write a subclass of `OverlayManagerOzone` or just use `StubOverlayManager` if